 Your Metabolism and Exercise

 Your metabolic rate is defined by the number of calories you must eat to maintain basic bodily functions.
 Your body burns up to 75 percent of the calories you eat simply by maintaining life.
 If you engage in physical activity such as jumping up and down, especially if it raises your heart rate for a period of 10 minutes or more, you will lose weight once the calories you burn exceed the calories you take in.

 Calories In and Calories Out

-It takes 3,500 calories to make 1 pound.
+It takes 3,500 calories to make one pound.
 In order to lose weight doing any exercise, whether jumping or skiing, you need to burn 3,500 calories more than you take in.
 To lose 2 pounds a week, you will need to burn more than 7,000 calories.
-A 155-pound person can quickly burn between 550 and 850 calories per hour jump-roping or about 250 calories on a trampoline, depending on the speed and intensity of the exercise routine.
+A 155-pound person can quickly burn 744 calories per hour jump-roping says Harvard Health Publishing.
 In addition to a routine jumping workout, eating a healthy low-calorie diet can help increase the number of calories burned each week.

 Jumping Rope as Exercise